-- a) when after a decision, that an appeal must be made - b) when an appeal must be heard in court - c) when an appeal has to have been decided upon - d) when decisions need to be provided and communicated a. when appeals must be made:
+- a) when after a decision, that an appeal must be made - b) when an appeal must be heard in court - c) when an appeal has to have been decided upon - d) when decisions need to be provided and communicated a) when appeals must be made:

-- appeals against Children's Hearing decisions before the expiry of the period of 21 days beginning with the day on which the hearing made their decision. - 2. specific issue appeals as above apart from Relevant Person determination which must be appealed within 7 days beginning with the day the determination made. - 3. appeal to the Sheriff Appeal Court before the expiry of 28 days beginning with the day on which the determination or decision of appealed against was made b. when appeals must be heard in court:
+- 1) appeals against Children's Hearing decisions before the expiry of the period of 21 days beginning with the day on which the hearing made their decision. - 2) specific issue appeals as above apart from relevant person determination which must be appealed within 7 days beginning with the day the determination made. - 3) appeal to the Sheriff Appeal Court before the expiry of 28 days beginning with the day on which the determination or decision of appealed against was made b) when appeals must be heard in court:

-- appeals against children's hearing decisions usually a date must be set within 28 days of lodging unless the appeal is against a decision to
+- 1) appeals against Children's Hearing decisions usually a date must be set within 28 days of lodging unless the appeal is against a decision to

 - make a CSO with a secure authorisation or movement restriction condition (MRC)

 - make an ICSO

 - make an interim variation of a CSO (IvCSO)

 - make a MEO, or

 - grant a warrant to secure attendance

-- when the appeal must be heard and disposed of within 3 days beginning the day after the day the appeal is made. - 2. specific issue appeals within 3 days beginning the day the appeal was made. - 3. appeal to the Sheriff Appeal Court These appeals are made by stated case which is a regulated procedure for appeals to this higher court.
-The timescales involve set times for the Sheriff to state the case, for adjustments to be made and for the Sheriff Appeal Court to hear and decide on the appeal.
-(See section 31 below for details)
+when the appeal must be heard and disposed of within 3 days beginning the day after the day the appeal is made.

-b. when appeals must be decided upon (or disposed of):
+- 2) specific issue appeals within 3 days beginning the day the appeal was made. - 3) appeal to the Sheriff Appeal Court-There are regulated procedures for appeals to this higher courts.
+There are set times for the Sheriff to state the case, for adjustments to be made and for the Sheriff Appeal Court to hear and decide on the appeal.
+(See section 31 below for further details)

-- appeals against Children's Hearing decisions unless the appeal requires to be disposed of within 3 days (see box above at 1)) there is no time limit. - 2. specific issue appeals 3 days beginning with the day the appeal was made. - 3. appeal to the Sheriff Appeal Court apart from the limits set within the stated case procedure and Sheriff Appeal Court Rules, there is no overall time limit.
+c) when appeals must be decided upon (or disposed of):

-d. when decisions on appeals must be provided and communicated:
+- 1) appeals against Children's Hearing decisions unless the appeal requires to be disposed of within 3 days (see box above at 1)) there is no time limit. - 2) specific issue appeals 3 days beginning with the day the appeal was made. - 3) appeal to the Sheriff Appeal Court apart from the limits set within the stated case procedure and Sheriff Appeal Court Rules, there is no overall time limit.

-appeals against Children's Hearing decisions - orally at the conclusion of the appeal or on another day set by the Sheriff.
-If the Sheriff wishes to issue a note of the reasons for the decision, this must be issued with the decision or within 7 days of the decision.
+d) when decisions on appeals must be provided and communicated:

-- 2. specific issue appeals as immediately above - 3. appeal to the Sheriff Appeal Court the Sheriff Appeal Court may give his or her decision at the conclusion of the appeal or reserve judgement and if so, his or her decision must be given in writing within 28 days.
+- 1) appeals against Children's Hearing decisions orally at the conclusion of the appeal or on another day set by the Sheriff.
+If the Sheriff wishes to issue a note of the reasons for the decision, this must be issued with the decision or within 7 days of the decision. - 2) specific issue appeals as immediately above - 3) appeal to the Sheriff Appeal Court- the Sheriff Appeal Court may give its decision at the conclusion of the appeal or reserve judgement and if so, the decision must be given in writing within 28 days.